bamboo120/airbnb-data-analysis/README.md

 ## Data Modeling

 Split training and testing data.
-Use 'review_scores_rating' as y, the rest feathers as X. Apply linear regression to learn the data.
+Use 'review_scores_rating' as y, the rest features as X. Apply linear regression to learn the data.

 ## Evaluate the Results